It’s All in the Details for Kitchens and Bathrooms

 How about bathrooms?

-As a remodeling expert, you work with homeowners every day.
-What’s one piece of advice you would give to someone thinking about a renovation project?
+What’s one piece of advice you would give to someone thinking about a renovation job?

 You guys have been here for more than 30 years as have a lot of the independent businesses in the Design District.
 Why should a customer go to you instead of one of the big chains?